mbwong/mbwong.github.io/content/sections/aboutme.md

 I study applied microeconomics.
 My current projects cover topics including labor service outsourcing, theory of the firm, affordable housing, and money and barter.
 Here is my __[CV](/pdf/CV.pdf)__.
 You can reach me at [mbwong@hku.hk](mailto:mbwong@hku.hk) or DM me on [Twitter](https://twitter.com/mbwong).

-If you're a research-track student at HKU interested in economics, I'm occasionally looking for RAs.
+I am hiring a pre-doctoral research assistant for 2024-2025 or 2025-2026.
 Feel free to email me!